ds4dm/Tulip.jl/docs/src/manual/linear_systems.md

 \Delta x &= (Θ^{-1} + R_{p})^{-1} (A^{T} \Delta y - \xi_{d})
 \end{array}
 ```
-When selected, this reduction is transparent to the interior-point algorithm.
+If available and when selected, this reduction is transparent to the interior-point algorithm.

 To enable the use of fast external libraries and/or specialized routines, the resolution of linear systems is performed by an [`AbstractKKTSolver`] object.